sudogene/tp/docs/UserGuide.md

 > Note: This command will not filter the student list nor the training list in both panels.

 Examples:
-- `mark-attendance 2 id/1,4,7` marks students with unique ids of 1, 4 and 7 as having attended training session 2.
+- `mark-attendance 2 id/1,4,7` marks students with id values of 1, 4 and 7 as having attended training session 2.

 ### Clearing all entries: `clear`
 Clears the student and training list of all existing students and trainings.